Working With Systems

 The log likelihood value reported at the bottom of the first part of the table may be used to construct likelihood ratio tests.

 In this example, we elect to produce ordinary residuals.
 EViews opens an untitled group window containing the residuals of each equation in the system.
-To compute descriptive statistics for each residual in the group, select View/Descriptive Stats/Common Sample from the group window toolbar.
+To compute descriptive statistics for each residual in the group, select from the group window toolbar.

 The Jarque-Bera statistic rejects the hypothesis of normal distribution for the second equation but not for the other equations.